 This minor explores alternative fashion strategies through hands-on investigation of craft thinking, strategic making, and ethical approaches to design.
 It utilizes a bottom-up approach, amplifying everyday dress, production, and exchange processes to shift our systems of manufacturing, consumption, and distribution toward active participation.
-This minor incorporates practices such as critical handcraft, alternative economies, social justice, community engagement, social mobilization, and skill sharing in a systemic and holistic approach to fashion production and cooperative models of practice and production.
+This minor incorporates practices such as critical handicraft, alternative economies, social justice, community engagement, social mobilization, and skill sharing in a systemic and holistic approach to fashion production and cooperative models of practice and production.

-The Alternative Fashion Strategies minor requires successful completion of 18 credits across six subject areas, as outlined in the chart below.
+School of Design Strategies and requires successful completion of 18 credits across six subject areas, as outlined in the chart below.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.